Ecuador: Sports

 The most popular sport in Ecuador, as in most South American countries, is football.
 Its best known professional teams include; Emelec from Guayaquil, Liga De Quito from Quito; Barcelona S.C. from Guayaquil, Independiente del Valle from Sangolqui, the most popular team in Ecuador, also the team with most local championships; Deportivo Quito, and El Nacional from Quito; Olmedo from Riobamba; and Deportivo Cuenca from Cuenca.
 Currently the most successful football team in Ecuador is LDU Quito, and it is the only Ecuadorian team that has won the Copa Libertadores; they were also runners-up in the 2008 FIFA Club World Cup.
 The Estadio Monumental Isidro Romero Carbo is the tenth largest football stadium in South America.
-The Ecuador national football team has appeared at four FIFA World Cups.
+The Ecuador national football team has appeared at five FIFA World Cups.